Uterine cancer is the most common type of cancer in women

 While there is no way to prevent cancer entirely, you can reduce your risk of uterine cancer by taking a few measures.
 These include making healthy lifestyle choices to maintain ideal weight and BMI, taking contraceptive pills that help maintain hormonal balance and reduce the overgrowth of the uterine lining and regularly going for full-body health check-ups and screening tests.

-Do all of this with ease using the Bajaj Finserv Health App.
-With it, you can book in-clinic appointments or video consultations with specialists near you in seconds.
+Do all of this with ease on Bajaj Finserv Health.
+Book in-clinic appointments or video consultations with specialists near you in seconds.
 You can also opt for health plans that offer you medical packages and discounts from top partners including labs, clinics and hospitals.
-Download the app from Google Play Store or the App Store for free to discover its myriad benefits today.